kpblcaoo/sboxmgr/README.md

 ## 📜 License

-This project is licensed under the GNU GPL v3.
-See LICENSE for details.
+This project is licensed under the terms of the MIT License.
+See the LICENSE file for details.